 SEOPressor helps you to optimize your on-page SEO for higher & improved search ranking.

-In inbound marketing, the philosophy is letting the potential customers come to you.
+In inbound marketing, the philosophy is letting potential customers come to you.
 Instead of vice versa.
-But when they came, how can you make them stay?
-Now, that’s the million dollar question.
+But when they land, how can you make them stay?
+Now, that’s the million-dollar question.

 It is the process of warming up strangers into potential customers who are interested in your products or services.

 Visitors who first visited your homepage may not know much about your brand or your products.
 They are at the very top of the funnel.
 At this stage, feeding them information is what you should aim to do.
 Build a relationship with them and gain their trust.
 When they trust you enough, they are more likely to buy from you.

 “The homepage is your company’s face to the world.
 Increasingly, potential customers will look at your company’s online presence before doing business with you — regardless of whether they plan to close the actual sale online.” – Jakob Nielsen

 The homepage often serves as a starting point.
 From there, visitors are guided into other pages such as product, contact us, blog, etc.